 The Olympic resorts

 The two Olympic ski resorts, Hafjell and Kvitfjell, have now become one destination.
-One lift pass gives you access to over 70 kilometers of alpine slopes, several terrain parks, hundreds of kilometers of groomed cross-country trails, as well as many lifts and a gondola.
+One lift pass gives you access to over 70 kilometres of alpine slopes, several terrain parks, hundreds of kilometres of groomed cross-country trails, as well as many lifts and a gondola.

 Here, you will find alpine challenges worthy of an Olympic champion, but at the same time Hafjell/Kvitfjell embraces the needs of families, with an extensive range of suitable slopes and activities.
 Not to mention the terrain park enthusiasts, who can enjoy one of the Nordic countries' most extensive facilities.
 Hafjell and Kvitfjell are connected by a free shuttle bus, which takes you between ski resorts in just 30 minutes.

 - Combined lift pass for both Hafjell and Kvitfjell

 - Shuttle bus between the two centres on specific days throughout the season